djm89uk/djm89uk.github.io/picogym_re.md

     }
 }
 ```
-## vault-door-7
+## vault-door-7 (400 pts)
-Author: Mark E. Haase
+- Author: Mark E. Haase
+- 400 points
 ### Description
 This vault uses bit shifts to convert a password string into an array of integers.
 Hurry, agent, we are running out of time to stop Dr. Evil's nefarious plans!
 The source code for this vault is here: VaultDoor7.java
 ### Hints
-Use a decimal/hexadecimal converter such as this one: https://www.mathsisfun.com/binary-decimal-hexadecimal-converter.html
+1. Use a decimal/hexadecimal converter such as [this one](https://www.mathsisfun.com/binary-decimal-hexadecimal-converter.html).
-You will also need to consult an ASCII table such as this one: https://www.asciitable.com/
+2. You will also need to consult an ASCII table such as [this one](https://www.asciitable.com/).
 ### Attachments
+1. VaultDoor7.java
 ```js
 \\ VaultDoor7.java
 import java.util.*;